Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 My friend Cheryl and I took a bus from Siena to La Spezia because there was construction on the train route.

-Would I recommend it?
-Not really.
-The bus showed up 45 minutes late, and when we finally arrived, it didn’t even drop us off at the train station.
+I wouldn’t recommend going this route unless you absolutely need to.
+Our bus showed up 45 minutes late, and when we finally arrived, it didn’t even drop us off near the train station.

-We had to figure out local buses to get there, which wasn’t the easiest.
-If you have the option, take the train instead.
+We had to figure out local buses to get there.
+We may or may not have ridden the bus for free, and I don’t think they are supposed to be free.
+Oops.
+If you have the option, keep it simple and take the train instead.

 By Train (The Best Option)